ku1ik/stderred/README.md

 ### Custom color code

-If you prefer other color or you want to use additional escape codes (for bold/bright, italic, different background) you can export `STDERRED_ESC_CODE` with desired escape code sequence.
+If you prefer another color or text style (for bold/bright, italic, different background), you can export `STDERRED_ESC_CODE` with one or more ANSI SGR sequences.
+Non-SGR escape sequences are ignored and stderred falls back to the default red.

 Here's an example for bold red: